 This will therefore mean that you do not need to make a long trek to London to see these papers.

-I must point out that in order to access the newspapers you will have to pay a subscription.
+I must point out that to access the newspapers you will have to pay a subscription.

 You could though visit the British Library and search these papers for free but this would be a monumental task as I have already mentioned.

-And so I can fully understand why you do need to pay in order to see these newspapers.
+And so I can fully understand why you do need to pay to see these newspapers.

 How To Search The Newspapers

 You may also enter a keyword or a title.
-This will then bring up a number of hits matching your search criteria.
+This will then bring up several hits matching your search criteria.

 Credit: The British Newspaper Archive